Boston Cream Pie Cream Horns

 Make the Cream Horn Shells

-- Wisk the egg yolk and the water together.
+Wisk 2 egg yolks and 3 tbsp water together.

 Melt & Dip Cream Horn Shells

-- Place chocolate in a microwave safe bowl and microwave in 10 second intervals, stirring after each, until the chocolate is melted with some visible chunks still there.
+Place 3/4 cup chocolate in a microwave-safe bowl and microwave in 10-second intervals, stirring after each, until the chocolate is melted with some visible chunks still there.
 Remove from microwave and continue stirring until smooth and no more chunks are visible.
-DO NOT overheat, or the chocolate will cease and separate, making it unusuable.
+DO NOT overheat, or the chocolate will cease and separate, making it unusable.

 Make Sweetened Condensed Milk Custard

-- Once flour taste has dissipated, remove the custard from heat, add butter and allow it to melt on top, creating a butter seal on top.
+Once flour taste has dissipated, remove the custard from the heat, add 1 stick butter and allow it to melt on top, creating a butter seal on top.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!